hcwong/errgular/README.md

 2. Go to project root and run `go install` followed by `$GOPATH/bin/errgular`.
 Of course this assumes that the `$GOPATH` is set and this is cloned into your Go Workspace

 ## TODO
-* Set up a file to contain all the custom errors to throw
+* Create custom errors to throw and improve error handling.
+Panic vs log.fatal?
-* Dabble with go's test suite
+* Finish up tests
 * Read up on go spew?
-* Get the angular part up
+* Get the React part up